Nate Lowe Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- The nine strikeouts per nine innings put together by the Mariners pitching staff ranks 12th in MLB.
+- The 9.1 strikeouts per nine innings put together by the Mariners pitching staff ranks ninth in MLB.

-- The Mariners have a 3.52 team ERA that ranks sixth among all league pitching staffs.
+- The Mariners have a 3.38 team ERA that ranks fifth among all MLB pitching staffs.

-- Mariners pitchers combine to allow the second-fewest home runs in baseball (24 total, 0.7 per game).
+- Mariners pitchers combine to surrender the fewest home runs in baseball (24 total, 0.7 per game).

-- Gilbert (1-1 with a 4.01 ERA and 40 strikeouts in 33 2/3 innings pitched) gets the start for the Mariners, his seventh of the season.
+- Castillo (2-0 with a 2.38 ERA and 43 strikeouts in 41 2/3 innings pitched) makes the start for the Mariners, his eighth of the season.

-- The right-hander last appeared on Thursday against the Oakland Athletics, when he threw six innings, allowing two earned runs while giving up three hits.
+- The right-hander's last appearance came on Saturday against the Houston Astros, when he tossed seven innings, surrendering four earned runs while giving up five hits.

-- The 26-year-old has an ERA of 4.01, with 10.7 strikeouts per nine innings, in six games this season.
-Opponents have a .230 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.